hexplor/grav-plugin-facebookfeed/README.md

-# FacebookFeed Plugin
+# Facebook Feed Plugin

-`FacebookFeed Plugin` is a Grav Plugin which displays customizable Facebook feed on your website.
+`Facebook Feed Plugin` is a Grav Plugin which displays customizable Facebook feed on your website.

 ## Installation